kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 know the exact label key and value when defining the pod spec.

-This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only. kube-apiserver will use those keys to look up label values from the incoming pod and those key-value labels are ANDed with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated. kube-scheduler will also handle it if the cluster-level default constraints have the one with `MatchLabelKeys`.
+This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represents a set of label keys only.
+At a pod creation, kube-apiserver will use those keys to look up label values from the incoming pod and those key-value labels will be merged with existing `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated.
+Note that in case `MatchLabelKeys` is supported in the cluster-level default constraints (see https://github.com/kubernetes/kubernetes/issues/129198), kube-scheduler will also handle it separately.

 The main case that this new way for identifying pods will enable is constraining skew spreading calculation to happen at the revision level in Deployments during